You know the thought isn't you. It keeps coming anyway.

 For some people, the thought sticks.
 You can't shake it.
 You start analyzing it: why did I think that?
 Does this mean something about me?
 Am I dangerous?
 You replay the thought on a loop, trying to prove to yourself that you're not the kind of person who would do that.

 That analysis is the trap.
-The more attention you give the thought, the more your brain flags it as important.
-The more your brain flags it as important, the more it sends the thought back.
+The more attention you give the thought, the more your brain flags it as important — and the more it sends the thought back.
 It becomes a cycle: thought, fear, analysis, temporary relief, thought again.

 Unwanted, involuntary thoughts, images, or urges that feel disturbing or out of character.
 They can involve themes of harm, sex, religion, contamination, or doubt.
 The thoughts themselves are not the problem.
 The distress and behavioral changes they cause (avoidance, mental rituals, reassurance-seeking) are what make them a clinical concern.

 When this cycle takes over, you might start avoiding things.
 You stop cooking because knives make you anxious.
 You avoid holding babies.
 You stop driving.
 You pull away from your partner because of a doubt you can't resolve.
+(If the anxiety itself feels unfamiliar, our post on recognizing anxiety symptoms breaks down what that looks like.)
 That's when intrusive thoughts cross from normal brain noise into something that needs attention.

 According to the National Institute of Mental Health, about 2.3% of U.S. adults will experience OCD at some point in their lives.
-Many of them spend years dealing with intrusive thoughts before they realize what's happening, because nobody talks about this part of OCD.
+Many spend years not knowing what's happening — because nobody talks about this part of OCD.

 OCD is not what most people think it is